nturpin0/OutputKit/README.md

 MD & FA ?

 ### inc:
-These are used mostly by the template builder, and you dont need to know them, unless you're rolled your sleeves up to get stuck into the engine.
+These are used mostly by the template builder, and you dont need to know them, unless you've rolled your sleeves up to get stuck into the engine.
 - viewport - sets up the page
 - bootstrapminimal - for including the bootstrap files
 - webapp - for when creating a page with no address bar, eg like a home screen launcher